Wadi Shab Oman sign

 Photograph ©2015 by Brian Cohen.

-I turned right into the parking lot next to the waters of Wadi Shab, which was situated directly under Highway 17.
+I turned right into the parking lot next to the waters of Wadi Shab, which was situated directly under the overpass of Highway 17.

 Photograph ©2015 by Brian Cohen.